foolmarks/dogs-vs-cats/README.md

 The output activation layer is a sigmoid function as we only have two classes - if the output of the sigmoid is > 0.5, the predicted class is 'dog', less that 0.5 is a prediction of 'cat'.

-The CNN has deliberately been kept simple (it only has 8 convolutional layers) so expected accuracy will not be higher than approximately 84%.
+The CNN has deliberately been kept simple (it only has 8 convolutional layers) so the expected prediction accuracy will not be higher than approximately 84%.

+To reduce overfitting, batch normalization layers have been used and also L2 kernel regularization.

 ## Training features